You are here

-You can become a United States citizen if you were born in the United States, if your parents are U.S. citizens, or if you are a lawful permanent resident (green card holder) and apply for citizenship.
-Be aware that even if you qualify to apply for citizenship, there can be risks (see more information below).
+You can become a U.S. citizen if you were born in the United States, if one or both of your parents are U.S. citizens, or if you are a lawful permanent resident (green card holder) and are eligible to apply for citizenship.
+Be aware that even if you qualify to apply for citizenship, there can be risks.

 Were you born in the United States?

-• If yes, then congratulations you are a U.S. citizen.
+• If yes, then you are a U.S. citizen.

 You must be a current lawful permanent resident (green card holder) to apply to be a U.S. citizen, through a process called naturalization.